top of page

 History

-The history of the Mt Brydges Christian Reformed Church actually begins in the East CRC in Strathroy, which was established in 1951.
+The history of the Mt Brydges Christian Reformed Church actually begins at East CRC in Strathroy, which was established in 1951.
 In 1965, a second church was formed called Westmount CRC, now called Compass Church.
 During 1975, East CRC was experiencing growth once again.
 Various methods were tried, such as providing more chairs in the foyer, a portable TV in the back room, but this was only a temporary solution.
 The idea of a new church arose.
-At this time Joop DeVoest sr, Ralph Kok and Klaas Moes got together and realized that many members of the East CRC lived outside of the Strathroy area and wondered if these members would be willing to start a new church in Mt Brydges.
+At this time Joop DeVoest Sr., Ralph Kok and Klaas Moes got together and realized that many members of the East CRC lived outside of the Strathroy area and wondered if these members would be willing to start a new church in Mt Brydges.

 Annual Videos